Hermann-SW/RSA_numbers_factored/performance/README.md

 ```

-The benchmark I used to compare more than the few multiple precision functions from "calcpi.js" is function ```sq2(p)```, that returns pair/array/tuple (C++/NodeJS/Python) containing numbers whose squares add up to passed ```p```, which is asserted to be prime number and =1 (mod 4).
-That function, and other signed mod and Gaussian integer (complex number whose real and imaginary parts are both integers) functions were 2010 Robert Chapman Python code, that I transpiled to JavaScript manually, and transpiled to C++ further from there.
+The benchmark used to compare more than the few multiple precision functions from "calcpi.js" is function ```sq2(p)```, that returns tupe/array/pair (Python/NodeJS/C++) containing numbers whose squares add up to passed number ```p```, which is asserted to be prime number and =1 (mod 4).
+That function, and other signed mod and Gaussian integer (complex number whose real and imaginary parts are both integers) functions were 2010 Robert Chapman Python code, which was transpiled to JavaScript manually, and transpiled to C++ further from there.
 That construction process makes the Python/NodeJS/C++ code "the same" and good for cross language performance comparison.
 While "Gaussian integer Greatest Common Divisor" function ```ggcd(w, z)``` has efficient (logarithmic in input size) runtime, computing sum of squares for 2467-digit (8193-bit) prime number takes some seconds on Cortex-A72 at least.

 ## 2467-digit sum of squares benchmark